learn-co-curriculum/redux-action-creators/README.md

 store.dispatch(increaseCount());
 ```

-Ok, so in the above lines of code we define a function called
+Ok, so in the above lines of code we define a function called`increaseCount()` whose
-`increaseCount()` whose job it is to return an action.
-Then we execute the
+job it is to return an action.
+We then execute the `increaseCount()` function and
-`increaseCount()` function, which returns that action, and we dispatch that
-action to the store.
-If you think that this is equivalent to `store.dispatch({
+dispatch the action that is returned to the store.

-type: 'INCREASE_COUNT' })`, you are right.
+But why would we want to use a function rather than just passing the obect itself

-We prefer wrapping our actions in a function, because oftentimes our actions
+to `dispatch`?
+Well, we prefer wrapping our actions in a function because oftentimes
-have some parts that will need to change, and a function comes in handy.
-For
-example:
+our actions will include a payload as well as a type.
+For example:

 ```javascript
 function addTodo(todo) {